sofia-etchegoin/missing-purrson/README.md

 - the full-stack we have learnt at Dev Academy.
 - google maps API.
 - auth0.
-- uploading images to database.
+- upload images to database using Multer middleware.

 ## User Stories